seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 786 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 787 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 782+4=786
+//// 783+4=787

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 53 (2024, Friday, December 20th at 04:54 pm PST)
+//// File version: 54 (2024, Monday, December 23rd at 05:40 pm PST)
-//// Line count (including blank lines and compiler line): 1,095
+//// Line count (including blank lines and compiler line): 1,097

 //// ----------------------------------------------------- \\\\